alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 [^ogl]: Two independent problems collide on the OGL window: a source-side hole in the monthly crawl from mid-2022 to mid-2023 (which I verified is real, not a mistake on my end), and the name-masking in the only failure-aware source that reaches 2023.
 With neither entry, success, nor dollars observable for RPGs around January 2023, an honest event study isn't possible.
 A targeted re-scrape of that window is the way to revive it.

 [^tiers]: Reward-tier data — the entry-vs-whale breakdown the original post studied — simply isn't in any of these datasets; they only carry campaign-level totals.
 The closest I can get is average pledge (dollars ÷ backers), which is why the whale-tier question stays open here.
 Recovering it would mean scraping individual campaign pages, carefully and within Kickstarter's terms.

+[^composition]: System and product-type tags come from keyword rules on each book's title and blurb, assigning one label per axis by a priority order.
+They're fuzzy — PbtA and other indie systems are *undercounted* because those books rarely say "PbtA" on the tin, and a chunk of books name no system at all — so read the trends and the broad shares, not the second decimal.
+The composition charts are funded books only (the rich crawl can't see failures), and the 2022–23 coverage gap thins those years.

+[^sysprem]: Same funded-books regression as the magnitude model above, now with the system-family and product-type tags added (premiums are relative to a system-agnostic rulebook, standard errors clustered by creator).
+Honesty about effect size: adding the tags lifts cross-validated R² only from about 0.675 to 0.683 — real but small.
+The success-side claim uses the failure-aware Kaggle data, where adding the tags improves out-of-sample discrimination from AUC ≈ 0.70 to ≈ 0.74; those tags are name-only (no blurb) and pre-2019, so treat them as suggestive.
+As everywhere here, keyword-tag noise attenuates the contrasts toward zero, so if anything these premiums are understated.

+[^rd]: This is a regression-discontinuity design at the 100%-of-goal cutoff, run on the failure-aware data (the only source with the just-missed projects on the left of the line).
+The formal manipulation test (McCrary/rddensity) rejects a smooth density overwhelmingly (p ≈ 4×10⁻⁸⁶), which invalidates the design.
+For the record, the naive estimate of "barely funding → relaunching" is about −0.28 under a local-linear fit but a non-significant −0.10 under a local-quadratic one — exactly the instability you expect when the running variable is manipulated.
+What's robust is the smooth dose-response on both sides: more raised relative to goal predicts a higher chance of launching again.